New Madison Police Chief Shon Barnes promises collaboration, focus on violent crime

 He said he hasn’t looked closely at disparities in Madison but that it is important to make apples-to-apples comparisons among groups.

-"I'm not suggesting that the information (on disparities) is incorrect.
-I'm just suggesting that at all," he said.
-"I'm just suggesting that I like to take a little bit deeper dive before I make that assertion."
+“I’m not suggesting that the information (on disparities) is incorrect,” he said.
+“I’m just suggesting that I like to take a little bit deeper dive before I make that assertion.”

 Prior to Barnes’ swearing in, Mayor Satya Rhodes-Conway welcomed Barnes to a “challenging landscape” that over the last year has included “a pandemic and difficult social issues, a struggling economy.”

-But the mayor — who has at times vacillated between support for police and support for local police critics who consider police intractably racist and call for major cuts to law enforcement — said the times are also "rife with opportunity for fundamental, positive change."
+But the mayor — who has at times vacillated between support for police and support for local police critics who consider most police racists and have called for major cuts to law enforcement — said the times are also “rife with opportunity for fundamental, positive change.”

-She lauded Barnes' respect for data in policing and his creation of a joint police-community coalition in Greensboro that she said helped lower crimes and arrests, and said he is well-positioned to be the first chief under a new city oversight structure made up of a civilian police oversight board and yet-to-be-hired independent police monitor.
+She lauded Barnes’ respect for data in policing and his creation of a joint police-community coalition in Greensboro that she said helped lower crime and arrests.
+She said he is well positioned to be the first chief under a new city oversight structure made up of a civilian police oversight board and a yet-to-be-hired independent police monitor.

 The board and monitor have no power to discipline officers, but can issue subpoenas and conduct investigations of police and hire attorneys for people lodging formal complaints against police before the PFC.